UW-Madison-DataScience/geospatial-capstone/setup.md

 ## Using your own data

-Advanced participants can replace some or all of the provided example data with their own data.
+Advanced participants can replace some or all of the capstone data with their own data.
 Below are some tips for success:

 * Be familiar with the data, its formatting, and what variables and values mean.

 * All data should have the same or similar geographic extents.
-If you plan to use a mix provided data with your own data, your data should cover Wisconsin.
+If you plan to use a mix capstone data with your data, your data should cover Wisconsin.

 * Data should be georeferenced and projected.
 GeoTIFF format is recommended.